 On June 1, 2007, we adopted Financial Accounting Standards Board ("FASB") Interpretation No. 48 ("FIN 48"), "Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement No. 109," and a related amendment, FASB Staff Position ("FSP") No. 48-1, "Definition of Settlement in FASB Interpretation No. 48."
-FIN 48 and FSP No. 48-1 prescribe minimum recognition thresholds for evaluating uncertain income tax positions, and provide quidance on derecognition, measurement, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
+FIN 48 and FSP No. 48-1 prescribe minimum recognition thresholds for evaluating uncertain income tax positions, and provide guidance on derecognition, measurement, classification, interest and penalties, accounting in interim periods, disclosure, and transition.

 Upon adoption, we recorded a cumulative effect adjustment by increasing our reserve for uncertain tax positions by \$8.4 million, with an offsetting decrease to opening retained earnings.
-The total reserve for uncertain tax positions of \$12.8 million as of August 31, 2007 is included in long-term liabilities on the Consolidated Balance Sheets as the resolution of these matters is not expected within the next twelve months.
+The total reserve for uncertain tax positions of \$14.6 million as of November 30, 2007 is included in long-term liabilities on the Consolidated Balance Sheets, as the resolution of these matters is not expected within the next twelve months.

 We are subject to United States ("U.S.") federal income tax as well as income tax in one foreign and numerous state jurisdictions.
 Uncertain tax positions relate primarily to state income tax matters.
-We believe that there is a possibility that the reserve for uncertain tax positions will increase for the full year fiscal 2008, resulting from the settlement of open periods and the effect of current year operations on anticipated tax benefits.
-This increase will impact the tax provision in the range of \$6.0 million to \$8.0 million.
+We believe it is probable that the reserve for uncertain tax positions will increase for the full year fiscal 2008, resulting from the settlement of open periods and the effect of current year operations on anticipated tax benefits.
+We anticipate that this increase will impact the tax provision in the range of \$6.0 million to \$8.0 million.

 We have concluded all U.S. federal income tax matters through our fiscal year ended May 31, 2005, with fiscal years ended May 31, 2006 and 2007 still subject to potential audit.
 With limited exception, state income tax audits by taxing authorities are closed through our fiscal year ended May 31, 2003, primarily due to expiration of the statute of limitations.
 Audit outcomes and the timing of audit settlements are subject to a high degree of uncertainty.
-As of August 31, 2007, materially all of the \$12.8 million reserve for uncertain tax positions, if recognized, would favorably affect our effective income tax rate.
+As of November 30, 2007, substantially all of the \$14.6 million reserve for uncertain tax positions, if recognized, would favorably affect our effective income tax rate.

 We continue to follow our policy of recognizing interest and penalties accrued on tax positions as a component of income taxes on the Consolidated Statements of Income.
 Upon adoption, the amount of accrued interest and penalties associated with our tax positions was immaterial to the Consolidated Balance Sheets.
-The amount of interest and penalties recognized for the three months ended August 31, 2007 was immaterial to our results of operations.
+The amount of interest and penalties recognized for the three and six months ended November 30, 2007 was immaterial to our results of operations.